The history of experience and agency: a critical intervention 8.-12.3.2021 online

 We would like to explore the extent to which the history of experience might be used to replace agency and/or deal with its inadequacies.
 Or does the concept of experience somehow change our understanding of agency as well?
 How does the interplay of experience and agency influence our understanding of history and society?

-The conference will be held fully online.
+The conference was held fully online.

 See, for example, Walter Johnson, “On Agency.”
 Journal of Social History 37 (2003): 113-124; Thomas, Lynn M. “Historicising Agency.”
 Gender & History 28, no. 2 (August 2016): 324-339;

 Mona Gleason, “Avoiding the Agency Trap: Caveats for Historians of Children, Youth, and Education,” History of Education 45, no. 4 (2016); Susan A. Miller, “Assent as Agency in the Early Years of the Children of the American Revolution,” Journal of the History of Childhood and Youth 9, no. 1 (Winter 2016): 48-65.

 Monday 8 March at 13-15 EET (GMT+2)